Fatima Yousufi

 Fatima Yousufi (born 14 January 2002) is an Afghan footballer who plays as a goalkeeper for Melbourne Victory FC AWT.

 Career

 In 2022, Yousufi signed for Australian seventh tier side Melbourne Victory FC AWT.

+Personal life

+Yousufi fled to Australia following the Fall of Kabul to the Taliban in 2021.
+Her parents and younger sister was able to join her in Australia in November 2025.